 So, here’s a possibly interesting tidbit about Danse Macabre.
 When I first knew of its existence in hardback, I wasn’t yet halfway through the series, and it looked like a lot of change was in store ahead.
-Anita was going from a zombie animator and vampire killer and unofficial detective to federal marshall?
+Anita was going from a zombie animator and vampire killer and unofficial detective to federal marshal?
 Cool beans!
 Pregnancy scare?
 Sure, fair enough, she’s got a boyfriend and maybe a second one.
 This would have been 2006, I guess?

 Also, that probably wasn’t interesting at all, but it was pretty much the only thing I could think of to type that wouldn’t be dripping with vitriol, and it seems fair to give my readers a safe haven wherein they can decide to not keep going.